 The best ending for 60 Seconds! is achieved through slightly different parameters each time, so you’re never sure what you need.
 Imagine that you were tasked with building a rocket during a previous session, so you start gathering metal and fuel.
 Then the game asks you to bake a cake instead.

 60 Seconds! has the last two elements, but only in tiny, sparsely placed amounts.
 As previously stated, most event outcomes are random.
-Hand of Fate similarly made event outcomes random, but it added player agency with a kind of 4-card monte that determined success or failure.
+Hand of Fate similarly randomized outcomes, but it added player agency with a kind of 4-card monte that determined success or failure.
 Hand of Fate succeeds here because it keeps players engaged, even when the choice is nearly identical to throwing dice.
 After the initial scavenging section, 60 Seconds! could be played by a drinking bird with the same proficiency as a human.
 60 Seconds! is unable to keep its audience engaged because it doesn’t give them anything to work with.

 The glaring design error in all of this is that you cannot win organically.
 You need multiple items on consecutive days and luck of the draw to succeed.
 You can collect all the possible quest items in the scavenging section, but another random item is required to be rescued after 40-80 days.
 You cannot prepare for this as you will gain and lose most of your inventory throughout the course of the game.
-The only way to get fresh supplies is to either send an expedition to the surface or wait for random events.

 Event content is only the first part, we also have to look at outcomes.
 In 60 Seconds! using an item to complete an event guarantees a particular outcome.
 Some are slightly different, using poison on spiders is more beneficial than using poison on rad-roaches.
 If you don’t have the item, you draw from a list of neutral or negative options.
 Most events only have one “no item” outcome, a few have negative outcomes based on other items in your inventory, and a tiny number of negative outcomes are random.
+The problem here is that scavenging outcomes are predetermined by the explorer’s item, meaning it’s often impossible to win the game without a perfect 60 Seconds portion of the game.

 This system of using items to reach the best possible outcome reminds me of Darkest Dungeon, a party-oriented turn-based dungeon-crawler which also has an emphasis on stress and insanity.
 In Darkest Dungeon, you’ll pass game squares called curios.
 Each curio causes an event, either positive, negative, or neutral.
 However, there are a few differences in player engagement.